• Home

 December 3, 2025, 11:05 AM ET

-U.S. President Donald Trump attends a meeting of his Cabinet in the Cabinet Room of the White House on December 02, 2025 in Washington, DC.
+President Donald Trump attends a cabinet meeting at the White House on Dec.
+2, 2025, in Washington, D.C.

 But the math doesn’t quite add up.

 In his cabinet meeting Tuesday, President Trump told his team and the media: “We’re going to be giving back refunds out of the tariffs because we’ve taken in literally trillions of dollars, and we’re going to be giving a nice dividend to the people, in addition to reducing debt.
-As you know, I inherited a lot of debt, but it’s peanuts compared to the kind of numbers we’re talking about.”
+As you know, I inherited a lot of debt, but it’s peanuts compared to the kind of numbers we’re talking about.

 Recommended Video

-“So we’re going to be making a dividend to the people and additionally we’re going to be able to reduce debt and as time goes by over the next two, three, four years, those numbers are going to go up.”
+“So we’re going to be making a dividend to the people and additionally we’re going to be able to reduce debt, and as time goes by over the next two, three, four years, those numbers are going to go up.”

 The CBO explained: “Roughly two-thirds of the downward revisions result from adjustments to reflect new data.
 Modifications to tariffs, which on net lowered the effective tariff rate (although rates on certain products were higher in November than they were in August), also reduced the estimated effect on the deficit.”